Heading 1

 We Get Results for Injured Workers

-• $9.9 million settlement for a worker injured in a building accident
+• $9.9 million settlement for a worker injured in a building accident.

 Your legal status does not matter if you are injured on the job.
 We have won many cases for people who are undocumented workers.
+Please let us help you get justice, no matter your circumstances.
+Se habla español.

-• Get immediate medical care – The type and delivery of medical care depend on your injuries; it may be as simple as on-site first aid or as critical as an ambulance to the nearest hospital.
+• Get immediate medical care: The type and delivery of medical care depend on your injuries; it may be as simple as on-site first aid or as critical as an ambulance to the nearest hospital.

-• Report the accident – Tell your supervisor about the accident as soon as possible.
+• Report the accident: Tell your supervisor about the accident as soon as possible.

 What Is OSHA and How Does It Protect Me?

 You are probably protected by OSHA if you work for a private company and certain public sector employers.
+These protections include:

-• Your right to receive safety equipment and to work on safe equipment.
+• Your right to receive safety equipment.

 • Your right to protection from toxic substances.